Yesterday, a journalist writing for a financial magazine asked me this question:

 In my experience, people have wildly different rates on their mortgages.
 Most of the banks increase your rate over the life of your loan – and you can quickly find you have an uncompetitive mortgage.
 Your bank will not offer you a decrease without you prompting them, but is likely to provide a reduction if you call and threaten to take your loan to another lender.

 Try this with your credit cards also – it works just as well.

-And, send me your details and I’ll provide an independent review of your mortgage.
+And, send me your details and I’ll provide a review of your mortgage.

 Not Using Cash Flow Management Technology

 Savvy Australians are using cash flow management technology that automatically monitors their spending habits and tells them how they can free up extra money, without drastically affecting their lifestyles.

 If you are prepared to commit to a spending and savings plan, there are apps and websites that will tell you when you are over spending and on what.

 In 2 minutes, you can securely plug your bank and credit card data into a cash flow tool and set up your budget.
 Quickly, you can see how much you are spending on restaurants, alcohol, clothing and so on.